mayembe-martin/software_architecture_schedules/features&responsibilities.md

 #### Feature breakdown

-0. Login
-1. Anyone can open the Timetable page
+0. The student logs in
-2. The timetable for the current week is shown (which the student is enrolled to)
+1. The timetable for the current week shows each course's (which the student is enrolled into) lecture and practical time slots
-3. If a course button is pressed in the schedule, a course detail page is opened ('Viewing the course info' feature)
+2. If a course button is pressed in the schedule, a course detail page is opened ('Viewing the course info' feature)
-4. If the 'Whole year' button is pressed, the schedule for the whole year is shown
+3. If the 'Whole year' button is pressed, the schedule for the whole year is shown

 #### Responsibilities

-##### Timetable info responsibilities
+##### Business responsibilities
-* Load the timetable info (based on who is viewing this)
+* Load the student's enrolled courses
-* Cache

-##### Course info responsibilities
+* For each course, load the lecture and practical timeslots, also load their availability this week
-* Load the course info
+* Load the individual course info
+* Load the timetable for the whole year

+##### Presentation responsibilities
-* Cache
+* Display the timetable
+* Display the 'Whole year' button
+* Display the whole year timetable

 ### Feature: Viewing the course info (student)

-As a student/manager, I want to see the course info s.t.
+As a student, I want to see the course info s.t.
 I know the course's details

 #### Feature breakdown

+0. The student logs in
-0. Anyone can view the course's details on the page
+1. The student can view the course's teacher by pressing the link with teacher's full name
-1. A teacher can also press the 'Edit' button to open the new page where the course's info can be managed ('Course management' feature)
+2. If the student presses the 'Enroll' button, the student is redirected to the course enrollment page
+3. If the student presses the 'Exam dates' button, the student is taken to the exam dates page
+4. Pressing the 'View in timetable' button redirects the student to the course timetable page
+5. The course statistics are shown in the page

 #### Responsibilities

+##### Business responsibilities
+* Load the teacher's info page
+* Load the enrollment form
+* Load the course examination dates
+* Load the course timetable
+* Load the course statistics

-##### Course editing responsibilities
+##### Presentation responsibilities
+* Display a teacher's link
+* Display an 'Enroll' button
-* Provide an edit form
+* Display an 'Exam dates' button
+* Display a 'View in timetable' button
-* Save the new info in the database
+* Display the course statistics

+### Auxiliary feature: Viewing the course info (teacher)